jdoleary/Spellmasons/docs/TasksCurrent.md

 -
 ## Tasks
 - When 'vampire' modifier is removed, it should remove the card 'bite' too.
+    - Make adding and removing modifiers automatic, kind of like allUnits or source units.
+When they are registered, their add and remove functions should be kept
 - Bug: You can still select enemies and things with a spell up if the spell's left click doesn't cast the spell (such as AOE then nothing)
 - Character select: "waiting  for other players"
 ---